Free equipment calibration record

 - Sign-off: calibration technician and reviewer.

-How to complete a calibration record
+How to use this equipment calibration record

 Calibration frequency depends on the instrument type, manufacturer recommendations, regulatory requirements and how critical the measurement is.
 Common intervals are 6 or 12 months.
 High-use instruments, those in harsh environments, or instruments used for safety-critical measurements may need quarterly calibration.
-Review calibration history and drift trends to optimise the interval.
-If an instrument fails calibration or shows significant drift, shorten the interval until stability is confirmed.
-In MapTrack, you can set calibration schedules per instrument and receive alerts before the due date.
+Review calibration history and drift trends to optimise the interval for each instrument.
+If an instrument fails calibration or shows significant drift, shorten the interval until stability is confirmed over at least two consecutive calibration cycles.

 Frequently asked questions